sg-crest A Singapore Government Agency Website

 Youth offence court process

-1. Youth is arrested by the police
+1. Child or young person is arrested by the police

-2. Youth attends one or more hearings
+2. Child or young person attends one or more hearings

 There are 3 possible outcomes: